 While the wing sauce simmers, if you used your food processor to make the sauce, wash the bowl ONE more time!

 Remove the wing sauce from heat.

 While the wings are baking for the second 15 minutes, stuff each date with a bit of the macadamia nut “ricotta.” then wrap each date with a piece of bacon and hold in place with a toothpick.

 Alternate endings: crumble the bacon and top each date with it, or crumble the bacon and stir it into the nut mixture before stuffing.

 3RD QUARTER: 5:45pm

 Before removing the wings from the oven, turn the broiler on for 2-3 minutes and broil the wings to crisp them up, watching to make sure they don’t burn.

 Add the wings to the pot of sauce and use a spoon or spatula to toss and coat.

-Remove the lid of the slow cooker, add the arrowroot powder, and stir.
+Remove the lid of the chili pot (or Instant Pot, if you chose that route), add the arrowroot powder, and stir.
 Allow the chili to sit for 5-10 minutes with the lid off to thicken before serving.

 While chili thickens, use your skewers to stab a piece of pineapple, then fold over a piece of pepperoni twice and stab it, alternating until all pepperoni and pineapple is skewered.